RainVaporeon/ChestTracker/README.md

 ## Building

-`gradlew clean build` on the base directory.
+`gradlew clean build` on the base directory or run the build.bat

 ## Future plans